Dangerous dogs ::

 Fighting dog breeds

 Though much less common than pit bulls, other fighting breeds pose a significant threat to public safety as well.
-Some municipalities, for instance, ban the following fighting breeds: American bulldog, cane corso, dogo Argentino, fila Brasileiro, pit bull, presa canario,5 presa mallorquin and tosa inu.
+Some municipalities, for instance, ban the following fighting breeds: American bulldog, cane corso, dogo Argentino, fila Brasileiro, pit bull, presa canario,5 presa mallorquin, and Japanese tosa.
 Each of these breeds is either a pit bull derivative or was derived from ancestors similar to pit bull ancestors.
-Countries, such as Spain and New Zealand, also regulate these breeds.
+Countries like the United Kingdom, Spain, and New Zealand also regulate these breeds.

 Dogo Argentino dangerous breed